 For more information on working with groups and creating discussion boards a seperate manual is available.

 Java is less and less supported by browsers.
 Blackboard supports this development and reprogrammed Java-based functionality to HTML 5 code.
 Since the last update, Blackboard removed the Collaborate tools, which included the Chat and Virtual Classroom.
 These tools were reliant upon Java to function.
 The Collaboration tools were rarely used within the UU.
 The Multiple File Upload cannot be used anymore, which was also a Java based functionality.

-In the Control Panel go to” Customization ‘and’ Properties’ and then at ‘Set Availability’ choose ‘Yes’ (circled in red below).
+Or in the Control Panel go to” Customization ‘and’ Properties’ and then at ‘Set Availability’ choose ‘Yes’ (circled in red below).
 Now this course will be available to students enrolled in the course.
 As long as the course is not made available for those students it will not appear in the “My Courses list on the” My Blackboard’ tab.